mustafas18/Microservice-BPMS/README.md

 2. Open the `Bpms.Host.sln` file in Visual Studio

 # License
 The repository is licensed under the MIT License, which allows for the utilization of the source code in your projects.
-However, the author would like to ask you to provide a star rating to the repository before using the source code in your projects.
+However, the author would like to ask the programmers to contribute and provide a star rating to the repository before using the source code in your projects.